digital-asset/daml/docs/source/json-api/production-setup/scaling-and-redundancy.rst

 The benefits of this are use-case dependent as this may be more expensive for smaller active contract datasets, where re-initializing the cache is cheap and fast.

-Finally we recommend using orchestration systems or load balancers which monitor the health of the service and perform subsequent operations to ensure availability.
+Finally, we recommend using orchestration systems or load balancers which monitor the health of the service and perform subsequent operations to ensure availability.
 These systems can use the `healthcheck endpoints <https://docs.daml.com/json-api/index.html#healthcheck-endpoints>`__ provided by the *HTTP JSON API* server.
 This can also be tied into supporting an arbitrary autoscaling implementation in order to ensure a minimum number of *HTTP JSON API* servers on failures.

-Set up the HTTP JSON API Service to work with Highly Available Participants
+Set Up the HTTP JSON API Service To Work With Highly Available Participants
 ***************************************************************************

-In case the participant node itself is configured to be highly available, depending on the setup you may want to choose different approaches to connect to the participant nodes.
+If the participant node itself is configured to be highly available, depending on the setup you may want to choose different approaches to connect to the passive participant node(s).
 In most setups, including those based on Canton, you'll likely have an active participant node whose role can be taken over by a passive node in case the currently active one drops.
 Just as for the *HTTP JSON API* itself, you can use orchestration systems or load balancers to monitor the status of the participant nodes and have those point your (possibly highly-available) *HTTP JSON API*